 [NOTE: John Browett is no longer the CEO of Dixons Group.
-As of January 2012 it has been reported that he has joined, of all places, Apple!]
+As of January 2012 it was reported that he joined, of all places, Apple!
+But then he only lasted until October 2012.
+Sebastian James is the current CEO of DSG Retail, including PC World]

 Dear Mr Browett,